Cincinnati’s West Side home for quality music instruction!

 Later she directed the Hand Bell Choir for St. Ignatius School in Cincinnati, and assisted the Parish Music Minister by conducting the Women’s Ensemble as well as Contemporary Music masses.
 In addition to the piano, Jeannine played mallet percussion instruments and the ukulele.
 The Jeannine Groh Jazz Trio can be found performing around the Tri-State.
 They opened the new Horseshoe (now called Jack) Casino for 3 years in the elegant steakhouse, the Diamond Lounge and the Ballrooms.
 Her performance career dates back to her college years when she played professionally in a Rock/Top 40 band.

-Madison Herzner is a current junior at Northern Kentucky University where she is studying Music Education.
-While Madison’s primary instrument is the oboe, she is considered a woodwind specialist who also plays the trumpet and French horn extensively.
+Madison Herzner is a current senior at Northern Kentucky University where she is studying Music Education.
+While Madison’s primary instrument is the oboe, she is considered a woodwind specialist who also plays the trumpet and french horn extensively.
 Madison can be seen performing with the NKU Concert Band and Pep Band on various instruments.
-When performing with the NKU Symphonic Winds and the Philharmonic Orchestra- which had a tour across Ireland in June of 2018- she plays the oboe and English horn.
+When performing with the NKU Symphonic Winds and the Philharmonic Orchestra- which had a tour across Ireland in June of 2018- she plays the oboe and english horn.
 Both in and out of NKU; Madison has performed in pit orchestras for various shows including Disney’s Beauty and the Beast.
-She has also performed with the Fillmore Wind Band on both oboe and English horn as well.
+She has also performed with the Fillmore Wind Band on both oboe and english horn as well.
 Outside of performing, Madison follows her passion for teaching as a private lesson teacher in the Greater Cincinnati area and has taught beginning music to kindergartners.